When you don’t have many outreach prospects on your lists, what do you do?

 Now, it’s not that easy to promote a landing page (i.e. template page) and acquire links instantly.
 No one would give a link to a sales page.

-So you have to make changes to the template page, targeting, and how you approach your outreach campaign.
+So you must change the template page, targeting, and how you approach your outreach campaign.

 Here are some insights you can discover from it: